 A student participating in Barton Theatre productions is expected to spend a great deal of time in the rehearsal and production phases of a given show.
 This course is designed to give appropriate credit for those valuable laboratory experiences.
-Grades are based upon time spent working on the production, as well as the quality of the work produced.
-The reliability of the student and his or her ability to work well with other students will factor into grading as well.
-Fall, Spring.

 THE 110.
 Beginning Acting.
 3.